Log in

 - Being told when I can and can't take a vacation.

-...motivated the heck out of me to want something different.
+...motivated the heck out of me to find a different way to live my life.

 Knowing what you don't want in life can be a huge source of motivation to chase after what you do want.